 Marie and Takumi met in front of an elevator at a speaking event when they were both 21-years old.
 Their relationship as confidants evolved over time, and they married several years later as Marie’s tidying career was taking off.
-Takumi quit his job to help Marie expand her work, and as the Co-founder and CEO of KonMari Media, Inc., he keeps the company running.
+Takumi quit his job to help Marie expand her work and became part of KonMari Media, Inc., where he helps keep the company running.

 Part of what makes their partnership thrive is the combination of Marie’s quiet introspection and attention to detail alongside Takumi’s larger-than-life personality.
 Friendly, funny and bursting with joy, Takumi not only puts people at ease but truly embodies the KonMari philosophy.

-Just as we’ve asked Marie to reflect on motherhood, we wanted to hear Takumi’s take on fatherhood and family – his other big collaboration with Marie.
+Just as we asked Marie to reflect on motherhood, we wanted to hear Takumi’s take on fatherhood and family — his other big collaboration with Marie.

 Which parts of parenting come most easily to you?
 What parts are more challenging?

 Luckily, I feel like most aspects of parenting come naturally to me.
-I’m full of love and affection for my daughters – it just flows out of me.
+I’m full of love and affection for my children — it just flows out of me.